MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

 !!! note "T-Nut Installation"
     Spring T-Nuts are used here to mount the rails but are not shown, install these prior to screwing the bolts in.

-!!! tip "Rail Centering Guide"
+!!! tip "Aligning the rails"
     ![amongus](../img/hardware/rail_alignment_tool.png){: .shadow}

-    Use the MGN15 guides to position the rail in the center of the extrusion prior to fastening the screws.
+    Use the MGN15 guides to position the first rail in the center of the extrusion prior to fastening the screws.
+Use a DTI running along the edge of the extrusion to fine adjust it into alignment with the extrusion.

+    With the first rail aligned fit the second rail using the MGN15 guides and use a DTI to clock it in to the first rail.
+Make sure to check both horizontal alignment and vertical alignment and shim if required.

 ---